 This is also commonly referred to as “cheat days”.
 But remember, it takes 3500 calories to lose one pound.
 This also means it takes 3,500 calories to gain a pound – and it is a LOT easier to eat 3,500 calories than to cut the same amount.
 Having a full-blown cheat day can unravel all your hard work for the week if you’re not careful.
 Instead, have cheat “events” or cheat meals.
 Choose one or two meals a week to enjoy yourself instead of a whole day.
 And make sure you spread them out, so your cheat events aren’t back to back.
 Also, try to wait at least one month before adding in any cheats.

 Consistency is key when it comes to transformation.
-Research shows it takes 66 days to form a habit, so give yourself time to be successful (11).
+Recent research suggests that it takes 66 days to form a habit, so give yourself time to be successful (11).
 And ultimately, the best diet for you, is one that you can stick to.

 - Celebrate little victories.
 Don’t forget to pat yourself on the back every now and then.
 This can be as simple as posting about how awesome you are on Facebook, sharing your progress with others, or treating yourself to a reward like a trip away somewhere, a day at the spa, or a new pair of shoes.
 Whatever floats your boat.
 Giving yourself props not only feels good, but can keep you motivated and moving forward.